The following article contains checklists on the various room requirements and recommendations for building an image quality test lab from scratch.

 - Camera positioning – use a robot arm and accompanying software to automatically and repeatably align your cameras to the correct testing position.
 Ex. iQ-Automator

-To summarize, it is vitally important to ensure you have a proper lab setup when testing the image quality of camera systems.
+To summarize, it is vitally important to ensure you have a proper lab setup when testing a camera system's image quality.
 The checklists above provide an overview of what to consider when designing an image quality test lab from scratch.

 If you have further inquiries or have unique requirements, please contact us for consultation at .